Republic of Vietnam National Police Field Force: Origins

-The CSDC was created in January 1966 by the South Vietnamese government as an armed support unit for the National Police.
+The CSDC was created on 27 January 1966 by the South Vietnamese government as an armed support unit for the National Police.

 Role

 The missions performed by the CSDC went well beyond the normal duties of a civil police force, functionally serving as another branch of the South Vietnamese armed forces, being organized and trained for paramilitary operations in the field on both rural and urban areas.
-Primarily assigned to anti-guerrilla warfare, counterinsurgency, humint duties.
-CSDC companies and battalions were also employed in various other tasks such as guarding important public buildings, VIP protection, public security, counterintelligence, riot control, cordon and search, jungle, mountain and urban combat operations.
-Between 1967 and 1972 the CSDC was deeply involved in the highly controversial CIA-run Phoenix Program (Chiến dịch Phụng Hoàng), participating actively in the "neutralization" – which often involved arbitrary arrests without charge, routine torture, and extrajudicial executions – of suspected members of the civil infrastructure or "shadow administration" of the Viet Cong (VC).
+Primarily assigned to counter-insurgency and humint duties, CSDC companies and battalions were also employed in various other tasks such as guarding important public buildings, VIP protection, public security, counterintelligence, riot control, cordon and search, jungle, mountain and urban combat operations.

+Between 1967 and 1972, the CSDC was deeply involved in the highly controversial CIA-run Phoenix Program (Chiến dịch Phụng Hoàng), participating actively in the "neutralization" – which often involved arbitrary arrests without charge, routine torture, and extrajudicial executions – of suspected members of the civil infrastructure or "shadow administration" of the Viet Cong (VC), also known as the "Vietcong Infrastructure" (VCI).